 Numerous prairie headquarters and agribusinesses make Winnipeg a force in the global industry and a compelling destination for agricultural meetings and conventions.
 The capital city of Manitoba is the world leader in commodities trading, health and functional food research and innovation, value-add food processing, advanced crop research, and precision agriculture.

 It is an exciting time to meet in Winnipeg with 10 major, world-recognized food development and research innovation centers, such as the Richardson Centre for Functional Foods and Nutraceuticals and the soon-to-open world-class Richardson Innovation Centre.
-In 2018, Winnipeg hosted the International Society of Nutrigenetics and Nutrigenomics Congress and is the future host to the 2021 Canadian Seed Growers Association and 2022 Canola Council of Canada annual meetings.
+In 2018, Winnipeg hosted the International Society of Nutrigenetics and Nutrigenomics Congress and is the future host to the 2022 Egg Farmers of Canada Annual Summer Meeting.

 "Having 1,800 agribusiness establishments at your fingertips and seven post-secondary educational institutions supporting this sector generates opportunities for strong programming and knowledge-sharing for delegates," says Dayna Spiring, president and CEO of Economic Development Winnipeg.

 In fact, cutting-edge research by an impressive network of leading talent and food development entities has strengthened Winnipeg's position as a leader in the industry.
 Digital agriculture through machine learning and artificial intelligence developed in Winnipeg also contributes to the city's reputation as one of the most advanced agricultural economies in the world.

 Québec City, Quebec